srepetsk/metrohero-server/README.md

 5. If you're using IntelliJ or another fully-featured IDE, you can use the autoconfigured Spring configuration (targeting the `Application` Java class) to start the server for development purposes, otherwise you can use `sudo mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xmx16g"`, e.g. in a production environment.
 6. If you're running the server locally, navigate to https://localhost:9443/ to start using the webapp with it connected to your server.
 7. If the logs are a little too noisy for your use case, e.g. in production, consider setting the `logging.level.com.jamespizzurro.metrorailserver` property in src/main/resources/application.properties to WARN instead of INFO, or set it to DEBUG to get even more log output for debugging purposes.

+## Configuration

+Set the length of data to store
+* Edit src/main/java/com/jamespizzurro/metrorailserver/repository/TrainStatusRepository.java
+* On line 39, set '24 months' to the length of time that you wish to store data for'